EldarMehakovic/Olx-Bugs/README.md

 # Olx-Bugs
-Bugs on the site Olx.ba
+Bugs found on website "Olx.ba"

+Reported bugs are in the Excel file "OlxBugs"